USACE-WRISES/xs-calc/README.md

 # 1D Cross-Section Hydraulics Calculator

 A single-page web app that computes 1D open-channel hydraulics for a single cross-section using Manning’s equation.
-Open `index.html` in a modern browser, build or import a cross-section, and the app computes discharge and other metrics (or, if you specify discharge, it solves for the stage/depth that conveys it).
+Open `index.html` in a modern browser, build or import a cross-section, and the app computes discharge and other metrics (or, if you specify discharge, it solves for stage/depth that conveys it).

 **Key Features**
 - **Units:** US (ft, s) or SI (m, s); `k=1.486` (US) or `k=1.0` (SI).